-In historical writing and analysis, PRESENTISM is the introduction of present-day ideas and perspectives into depictions or interpretations of the past.
-I believe presentism is a form of cultural bias, and it creates a distorted understanding of the subject matter.
+In historical writing and analysis, PRESENTISM introduces present-day ideas and perspectives into depictions or interpretations of the past.
+Presentism is a form of cultural bias creating a distorted understanding of the subject matter.
 Reading modern notions of morality into the past is committing the error of presentism.
-I'm well aware that historical accounts are written by people and can be slanted, so I try my hardest to present articles that are fact based and well researched, without interjecting any of my personal opinions.
+I'm well aware that historical accounts are written by people and can be slanted, so I try my hardest to present fact-based and well-researched articles.

 |There are no regular services at the church now, but once a year, on Memorial Day, it is the sight of the community's homecoming.|

-In 1818, when Illinois Territory became the State of Illinois, there was much opposition to slavery: so much, that slavery was barred from the new state by the Constitution.
+In 1818, when Illinois Territory became the State of Illinois, there was much opposition to slavery: so much that slavery was barred from the new state by the Constitution.
 John McCreery decided to take his slaves to Missouri, then a slave state.
 In 1821, he died.
-His widow inherited the slaves and they remained her property until her death in 1844.
+His widow inherited the slaves and remained her property until her death in 1844.

 With the help of friends, McCreery found his slaves and brought them back from the woods.
-He found that one of the women was married to Richard Inge, a slave who belonged to a neighbor.
+He discovered that one of the women was married to Richard Inge, a slave who belonged to a neighbor.
 Not wanting to separate man and wife, Alexander McCreery purchased Inge for three hundred dollars and brought him along with the others to Illinois.

 In time, the Negroes who were living in Africa."
 Decided to build a church of their own.
 Before this, they had attended church at Liberty, a Methodist Church three miles southeast of Thompsonville.
-They named their new church, which was built in 1851 Locust Grove and affiliated with the Southern Methodist organization.
+They named their new church, built in 1851 in Locust Grove and affiliated with the Southern Methodist organization.

 One of the freed slaves, Richard Inge, was a shoemaker.
 He went to Old Frankfort, nearby, and "hired himself" to Ralph Elstum.
-His shoes were made by hand, of course, and wooden pegs used.
+His shoes were made by hand, and wooden pegs were used.
 The customer stood on a piece of leather, and Inge marked around his feet to get the size.

 Inge was industrious and a good workman.
 When he had saved enough money, he repaid McCreery for the sum spent to buy his freedom from his Missouri owner.
 Later, he saved enough to buy eighty acres of land near the Negro settlement.

 These Negroes of "Africa" never have been a detriment to the communities around them.
 They have been self-supporting and have attended to their own affairs.
 Some have taken advantage of all the opportunities that have come their way.
-Several had finished high school, and a few have attended college.
-Miss Ary Dimple Bean completed her high school work at Marion and was graduated, in 1924, from a two-year college at Southern Illinois Normal University.
+Several had finished high school, and a few had attended college.
+Miss Ary Dimple Bean completed her high school work at Marion and graduated, in 1924, from a two-year college at Southern Illinois Normal University.

-Compiled by Neil Gale, Ph.D.
+Compiled by Dr. Neil Gale, Ph.D.